yuchenglim04/besselBreakfast/Electronics/reading_list.md

 It's useful to think in terms of "problem" and "solution", and to summarize papers as a bbbbiiiigggg list of problems.

-Below is a list of application notes some of us have read and plan to read.
+Below is a list of application notes some of us have read or plan to read.
 Happy reading!

 # "Application Notes"
 20/12/2024